keefm6776/cookery-website/static/README.md

                 - Code institute notes for basics on Javascript and JQuery to adapt and base my code on.
                 - https://www.w3schools.com/ for information and examples to adapt and base my code on.
                 - https://stackoverflow.com/ for information and examples to adapt and base my code on.
+                - https://www.bbcgoodfood.com/recipes for sample recipes to include in my site.
                 - My Mentor Theo Despoudis - for his general guidance.
-                - The CI Tutor Team, especially Hayley for her repeated help with different issues.
-Each Time she guided me through what I was struggling to do, and kept at it until we got there.
+                - The CI Tutor Team.
+(However a special mention for Haley Schafer for her repeated help with different issues.
+Each
+                  Time she guided me through what I was struggling to do, and kept at it until we got there).
+                -